-T he PANDA story begins in the 1980’s in Tucson, AZ.
-Louise Thomas, a neighbor and friend of PANDA Co-founder Robyn DeBell was a young mother with a 5 year old son Michael.
-Michael was diagnosed with leukemia and passed away – despite state of the art medical treatments.
+The PANDA story begins in the 1980’s in Tucson, AZ.
+Louise Thomas, a neighbor and friend of PANDA Co-founder Robyn DeBell was a young mother with a 9 year old son Michael.
+Michael was diagnosed with non-Hodgkin lymphoma and passed away – despite state of the art medical treatments.

 From her grief, Louise vowed to start a facility that would help find the cause and cure for terrible childhood diseases, including the cancer that took her young son.
-The Steele Center was built, and it recruited renowned physicians and staff from around the world.
-Because the Steele Center was unknown outside of Tucson, its reach was limited and its funding stretched.
+The Steele Children’s Research Center was built, and it recruited renowned physicians and staff from around the world.
+Because the Steele Children’s Research Center was unknown outside of Tucson, its reach was limited and its funding stretched.

 In 1989, Robyn’s family moved to Phoenix and shortly after moving Robyn met PANDA Co-founder and community leader, Penny Gunning.
 For the next two years Penny and Robyn talked at great lengths about how to bring the Steele Children’s Research Center to Phoenix.
 “We needed a project that would involve several generations – grandparents, young daughters and women our age”, said Robyn.
 Then one day Penny said “I’ve got a terrific idea for a fundraiser that I’ve always wanted to try – a children’s fashion show.”

-If Michael Thomas was diagnosed with leukemia today, the Steele Children’s Research Center could treat his disease, and quite possibly he would be alive and still with us today.
+If Michael Thomas was diagnosed with non-Hodgkin lymphoma today, the Steele Children’s Research Center could treat his disease, and quite possibly he would be alive and still with us today.
 This passion and determination is what drives our purpose and the PANDA story forward every day.

 PANDA Children’s Autoimmunity and Allergies Project supports researchers as they seek to unravel the mystery of common autoimmune issues among children.